About the Author

-Becoming and March Madness are finished and currently being shopped to presses.
+Becoming and March Madness are finished, with March Madness published on my blog.
 Look on my writing page to see short stories set in the Becoming universe.

-My young adult novel, Marvel among the Demons, is finished and with my agent.
-Look on my writing page for the first three chapters of Marvel.
+My young adult novel, Marvel among the Demons, is also finished and on hold.

 The Festival of Air and Light is finished and being shopped.

 Such a Pretty Face is finished and with my agent.